bsideup/jabel/README.md

 ## How Jabel works

-Although Jabel is an annotation processor, it does not run any processing, but instruments the java compiler classes and makes it think that Java 12 target does not support certain bytecode features like indy strings, nestmates, and others.
+Although Jabel is an annotation processor, it does not run any processing, but instruments the java compiler classes and makes it treat some new Java 9+ languages features as they were supported in Java 8.

-It also makes it emit Java 8 bytecode major/minor version (instead of Java 12 experimental).

 The result is a valid Java 8 bytecode for your switch expressions, `var` declarations, and other features unavaliable in Java 8.